 DEFINE YOUR OBJECTIVES

-Then determine the type of campaign you will need based on your objectives.
+Do you want more traffic to your website?
+No more lead calls?
+No more request for a quote?
+Increase the number of visits to physical points of sale, etc. Then determine the type of campaign you will need based on your objectives.
 If you want more traffic, you should be better directed to a sponsored link on the search network.
 If you want to encourage users to visit your shop, it may be wise to turn to the display network (display of advertising banners on some websites)…

 TARGET A GEOGRAPHICAL AREA